In this section

-The Genomic Medicine Program at Children's Hospital of Wisconsin works with the Human and Molecular Genetics Center at the Medical College of Wisconsin to help find answers where it often seems there aren’t any.
+The Genomic Sciences and Precision Medicine Center (GSPMC) at Children's Hospital of Wisconsin works with the Human and Molecular Genetics Center at the Medical College of Wisconsin to help find answers where it often seems there aren’t any.

 Giving hope when hope is scarce

-The goal of genomic medicine is to crack the genetic code in hopes that it will lead to a diagnosis and open up treatment options when traditional testing and treatment have failed.
+The goal of genomic medicine is to test all genes at once, called genomic sequencing, in hopes that it will lead to a diagnosis and open up treatment options when traditional testing and treatment have failed.

 Groundbreaking research leads to an unexpected discovery